 If you just got back from your company convention (or you're getting ready to go), you know how well incentives work.
 I spoke at a national convention last month and they had been running an iPad contest since January.
 One of the women at my dinner table during the awards banquet said not only had she earned the incentive, but she's learned a whole new way of working and the sales and sponsoring goals she'd had to meet for the challenge had become a part of how she worked now.
 BINGO!
 That was the whole idea.
-So how can you incenivize your team right now?
+So how can you incentivize your team right now?
 What would they love to earn?
 Is it cash, products, a fun shopping spree?
 If you're not sure, ask them!
 And what would you like to encourage them to do to earn it?
 Bookings, sponsoring, sales, or all of the above?
 Get creative and use the next month and a half to help them work toward a fun incentive (and a stronger business).

-3. Teach them creative ways to work their businesses during the Summer months
+3. Teach them creative ways to work their businesses during the summer months

 I will concede that you have to be a little creative to book home parties in the summer, but if you come up with some fun themes, it's easy!
 I love entertaining outdoors in the summer and so do lots of people.
 Consider doing a special training with your team on creative summer themes they can offer to potential hosts (some examples: Ice cream socials, office parties, block parties, patio parties).
-You might also do some training on overcoming the challenges of working from home during the summer, sharing some of the things that have worked well for you
+You might also do some training on overcoming the challenges of working from home during the summer, sharing some of the things that have worked well for you.

-Don't let the Summer months dictate a vacation in your business or a downswing in your team enthusiasm.
+Don't let the summer months dictate a vacation in your business or a downswing in your team enthusiasm.
 An investment of your time in supporting, encouraging, and training your team now will pay off big time this Fall.
 And please share any of your own brilliant ideas for how you keep your team on track during this time of year below.